Special Education- Master of Education

 Admission to the master's degree program requires:

-3. two letters of recommendation from professional contacts, specifically addressing your potential for advanced graduate study, and
+- one letter of recommendation from professional contacts, specifically addressing your potential for advanced graduate study

 To apply for the Master of Education, Special Education degree program, go to the graduate school application portal found on the graduate school page via the link below http://miamiOH.edu/graduate-studies/admission/index.html.
 Complete the application, then upload the required program materials listed here.
 Once you are admitted, you will be required to mail an official transcript to the graduate school at: